quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part70_The_Bellman_Err.md

 :p What are the key differences between the left and right MRP in Example 11.4?
 ??x
 The left MRP has two distinct states, while the right MRP has three states where two of them, B and B0, must be given the same approximate value.
-The value function for state A is represented by one component of \( w \), while the values for states B and B0 are shared in another component. x??
+The value function for state A is represented by one component of $w$, while the values for states B and B0 are shared in another component. x??

 ---